dev-guy/react-toolbox-reactrouter-mocha-boilerplate/README.md

 2. Visit http://localhost:8080 in your browser

 # Deploy
-1. npm run build
+1. npm run build (this also runs lint)
-* This also runs lint
 2. Copy the files in the 'build' directory to 'public' root folder on your web server
 3. Copy the files in the 'www' directory to your web server